 The original capitol building ablaze

 The original North Dakota capitol building was built in 1883-84, in a Romanesque Revival style made popular by the famous American architect H.H.
 Richardson.
-A stately structure, it caught fire and was completely destroyed in 1930, and thus, the state had to build anew.
-Instead of opting for a replica of the past structure, or aiming for a tired, nostalgic classicism all-too-often employed when designing public buildings in the U.S., the governor, George Schafer, pushed for a completely modern design and construction, including an 18-story office tower to house all the government offices.
-Side note: a typical domed capitol, while beautiful, often utilizes only 30% of its interior space for actual work functions, whereas the North Dakota capitol uses over 80% of its interior space.
+A stately structure, it caught fire and was completely destroyed in 1930.
+Instead of opting for a replica of the past structure, the governor, George Schafer, pushed for a completely modern design and construction, including an 18-story office tower to house all the government offices.
+Schafer's design was much more efficient than traditional capitol buildings which often utilize only 30% of their interior space for actual work functions.
+The new North Dakota capitol uses over 80% of its interior space.

 John W. Root and John A. Holabird

-While local North Dakota architects are given top line credit for the building, which broke ground in 1934, the noted Chicago firm Holabird and Root was also brought in to consult, and the aesthetic and structural results appear to be highly influenced by H&R’s popular sleek, if somewhat perfunctory, art deco style, which was made popular in Chicago during the 1920s with buildings such as the Palmolive, the Board of Trade, the Chicago Daily News, and many more.
-Because of his close professional connection with friends Holabird and Root, Miller was brought in to do much of the interior design and decoration.
+While local North Dakota architects are given credit for the building, Chicago firm Holabird and Root was also brought in to consult, and the aesthetic and structural results appear to be highly influenced by H&R’s art deco style, which was made popular in Chicago during the 1920s with buildings such as the Palmolive, the Board of Trade, the Chicago Daily News, and many more.
+Because of his close professional connection with Holabird and Root, Miller was brought in to do much of the interior design and decoration.

 Miller's signature, an M with an arrow, hidden in plain sight on one of his bas relief sculptures

-In typical Miller fashion, his installed art is not merely decorative but tells the rich history of the land in which the building was erected.
-Each figure on the front façade of the building depicts an elemental piece of the history of the Dakotas: a Native American warrior defending his people’s lands; Sacajawea guiding Lewis and Clark through their exploration of the American frontier; a family reflecting the heavy mining culture that emerged during the industrial age; white settlers entering the unknown and dangerous wilderness; and another Native American figure depicting a shaman performing a ritual dance.
+Miller's installed art is not merely decorative but tells the history of the land in which the building was erected.
+Each figure on the front façade of the building depicts a piece of the history of the Dakotas: a Native American warrior defending his people’s lands; Sacajawea guiding Lewis and Clark through their exploration of the American frontier; a family of miners; white settlers entering the unknown and dangerous wilderness; and another Native American figure depicting a shaman performing a ritual dance.

 Turnstile with Miller's high relief sculpture above

 Inside the building, Miller added highly detailed ornamental art above the turnstile doors.
 Above one, he created a depiction of the iconic Midwestern farmer and his livestock, and above the other, a miner and a set of backhoes.
-While somewhat cartoonish, these images reminded visitors to the capitol of the two main industries of the state until they were permanently closed after the tragic events of September 11th, 2001, for security purposes.
+While somewhat cartoonish, these images reminded visitors to the capitol of the two main industries of the state until.

-Most impressively, Miller also crafted highly detailed cast bronze elevator doors.
-These doors, which were cast in eight sets of doors for the first and second floors of the main hall, again depict the history of the Dakotas: a cowboy and Native American in battle; an explorer and buffaloes ranging; a miner and a ranch hand; and a farming family.
-Looking closer, in between the major figurative depictions are bands of even more detail: a railroad locomotive and a wagon train; herds of sheep and cattle; a farmer harvesting wheat and a native woman harvesting corn.
-Needless to say, these elevator doors were the highlight of the experience.
-They are completely unique and made specifically for this building.
-As detailed and exquisite are some decorative hardware installations of the art deco period, these works transcend beautiful design to highly contemplated narrative art.
+Miller also crafted cast bronze elevator doors.
+These doors, which were cast in eight sets of doors for the first and second floors of the main hall, depict the history of the Dakotas: a cowboy and Native American in battle; an explorer and buffaloes ranging; a miner and a ranch hand; and a farming family.
+Looking closer, in between the scenes are bands of even more detail: a railroad locomotive and a wagon train; herds of sheep and cattle; a farmer harvesting wheat and a native woman harvesting corn.

 Main hall of the capitol with lighting designed after wheat stalks